-Australia’s first city resilience strategy
+Australia's first resilience strategy

 Melbourne’s first resilience strategy was endorsed by the City of Melbourne’s Future Melbourne Committee on 17 May 2016.
-It is the first resilience strategy produced by any Australian city; and is the result of the work of more than 1,000 individuals from 230 organisations, Melbourne’s 32 local councils, and many Victorian Government departments.
+It is the first resilience strategy produced by any Australian city, and is the result of the work of more than 1,000 individuals from 230 organisations, Melbourne’s 32 local councils, and many Victorian Government departments.

 The actions in this strategy are all directly supported by Resilient Melbourne.
 While implementation of some actions will be led by the Resilient Melbourne Delivery Office, others will be led by partners across community, academic and business sectors, as well as local and state government agencies.

 By working together on these actions, partners will improve Melbourne’s collective resilience and will learn by doing; delivering tangible benefits for Melbourne’s communities while simultaneously generating new knowledge on how best to build resilience.

 We hosted our first ever Open House on 11 December as part of the Mayors and CEOs meeting to showcase our partner organisations and their contributions to building a resilient Melbourne.

 The open house was a chance for our collaborators to share their work with council leadership, our broader network and each other.
 More than 100 people explored colourful displays and made new connections.
 We thank all who attended and made the day possible!

 100 Resilient Cities

 Resilient Melbourne is part of the global challenge 100 Resilient Cities.